-Here's a 2-sided reference guide to help you understand a special technique or know what a music term means.
+This is a 2-sided reference guide to help you understand a special handbell technique or to know what a music term means.

 The front side is filled with all the handbell and handchime symbols you're likely to encounter; the back side offers the most common symbols in general music, including a user-friendly chart with common key signatures and repeat signs.